-Dry Needling Performed by Qualified Chiropractors
+Dry Needling Performed by Qualified Chiropractors in Wichita, KS

 Content reviewed by Dr. Tyler Panko, DC | TPDN, Trigger Point Dry Needling Level 1

-Common Symptoms Relieved Through Treatment
+Common Symptoms Relieved Through Chiropractic Dry Needling

-- Neck Spasms
+- Neck pain and spasms

-- Muscle Spasms
+- Muscle spasms

-- Tight Muscles
+- Tight muscles

 - Lower back pain

-- Sciatic pain
+- Shoulder pain

-How Our Chiropractic Services Can Help You
+How Our Chiropractic Dry Needling Services Can Help You

 Dry Needling with Our Chiropractic Clinic in Wichita, KS